glolichen/MathematicsProgrammingLanguage/README.md

 ## Functions

-Functions must be defined for a number of parameters.<br>
-The input type and output type must be stated too.<br>
+Functions must be defined for a number of parameters, and the input type and output type must be stated as well.
+When you run the function, you must ensure the variable is of that type.

-You must define this, even though MPL is weakly typed, because I want to annoy you.<br>
-If your parameter is not of that type, you will get an exception.<br>
-Functions must return a value and have no side effects, so MPL is a purely functional language, like Haskell.<br>
+Functions must return a value and have no side effects, just like in mathematics.
+This makes MPL is a purely functional language, similar to Haskell.
-And your function must be one expression defined in one sentence, because Mathematics.

 ```
 def add(num1: int, num2: int) -> int: